Danantara: Organization

-Economical impact
+Economic Impact

 On 24 February 2025, Eddy Junarsin, an economist from Gadjah Mada University (UGM), optimistically stated that Danantara would accountably and transparently strengthen the state-owned asset governance from state-owned enterprises.
 By using concepts of holding company, it would improve the governance of the SOEs, which were previously fragmented.
 Danantara is expected to maintain the stability of national finances in the long term.
 Junarsin wants Danantara to merge and acquire inefficient companies and establish a less layered management structure so that SOEs will be more agile in innovation.
-However, on the other hand, Junarsin is also viewed that Danantara was established during escalating socio-political issues, such as the 2025 budget efficiency, free nutritious meals, the revision of the Mineral and Coal act, among others.
+However, on the other hand, Junarsin is also viewed that Danantara was established during escalating socio-political issues, such as the 2025 budget efficiency, Free Nutritious Meals, the revision of the Mineral and Coal act, among others.

 Patriot Bond Initiative

 In August 2025, Danantara launched the "Patriot Bond" initiative to raise Rp50 trillion, with the stated goal of funding waste-to-energy projects.
 The offering drew controversy for its 2% interest rate, which was substantially below the market rate of nearly 6% for comparable government bonds.

 Due to the uncompetitive financial terms, financial analysts and critics widely viewed the initiative as a political instrument rather than a commercial one.
 The offering was described as an insurance policy or loyalty test for the nation's business elite, with the implicit return for investors being political goodwill rather than financial gain.
 The strategy fueled concerns that Danantara was leveraging political pressure for fundraising, undermining its image as a commercially independent entity.
 Several wealthy businessmen are reported to have agreed to invest 2-3 trillion IDR each.